AndreM92/Social-Media-Bots/README.md

 - A post scraper with an integrated scrolling function by pixel numbers that stops on a specific date
 - saving the data in DataFrames
 - exporting the DataFrames to an excel file

+## YouTubeScraper

+This is just a little program to scrape:
+- The statistics of a YouTube account
+- The details of every video in a specific timeframe as well as:
+- crawling through YouTube
+- getting around cookie banners